If you have the space in your garden or your yard to have a pond, then it is something you should definitely consider.

 2 – You can provide a home for local wildlife

 You won’t be the only one enjoying your garden pond.
 It can attract your local wildlife too, who will be keen to use it as a bathing spot or watering hole.
-Newts, frogs, toads, and birds are just some of those creatures who will be glad of the pond you have built, and you can feel rewarded that you have done something to help your local wildlife thrive.
+Newts, frogs, toads, and birds are just some of those creatures who will be glad of the oasis you have built, and you can feel rewarded that you have done something to help your local wildlife thrive.

 3 – It can relieve you of your stresses